Vets-Who-Code/Frontend-Op-Quals/docs/FeFeOpQual.md

 ## UX

-- Know some reasons why wireframes are helpful
+- Explain some reasons why wireframes are helpful
 - Build a wireframe of a web page

 - https://en.wikipedia.org/wiki/Website_wireframe